ProvableHQ/welcome/documentation/aleo/01_installation.md

 ### 2. Build Source Code

-You can install SnarkVM by building from the source code as follows:
+You can install snarkVM by building from the source code as follows:

 ```bash
 # Download the source code